 ● And more

-Width and Thickness
+Choosing a Width and Thickness

 Once you’ve decided on a profile, you’ll need to choose a size for your panels.
 Different types of siding profiles are available in different widths and thicknesses to create a completely different look.
 Generally speaking, siding panels start at around 4 inches in thickness.
 Wider panels may go as wide as a 7” siding profile.

-Trim and Color
+Finding the Right Trim and Color

 Finally, it’s time to finish the look with a color palette and trim.
 You’ll want to consider the architectural design of your home, neighborhood association requirements, and how well a siding look will blend into the area where your home is located.

-Call About Inspired House Siding Options Today
+Call About Inspired Twin Cities Replacement Siding Today

-If you’re thinking of updating the housing on your Twin Cities home, check out our online portfolio to get inspired and then give our general contractors at call.
+If you’re thinking of updating the housing on your Twin Cities home, check out our online portfolio to get inspired and then give our general contractors a call.
 Contact The Construction Group by calling 651-731-5857 or connect with us online to discuss siding solutions for your home.